1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 Iberian Peninsula

-The impact of the Islamic world on Spain and eventually all of Europe was vast.
-The tourist destinations of the Alhambra at Granada and Great Mosque at Cordoba are visible manifestations of this heritage.
-Every aspect of European culture from food to language, art, literature, religion, science, music, medicine and philosophy were influenced by Spain's eight centuries of Muslim rule.
+The cross-cultural influence of the Islamic world—especially the North African Berbers—on Spain and eventually all of Europe was vast.
+The tourist destinations of the Alhambra in Granada and the Great Mosque in Córdoba are visible manifestations of this heritage.
+Every aspect of European culture, from food to language, mathematics, art, literature, religion, science, music, medicine, and philosophy, was influenced by Spain's eight centuries of Muslim rule.

 Alhambra | This palace was built near the end of Spain's Muslim rule by Yusuf I, 1333–1353, and Muhammed V, 1353-1391. | Wikimedia Commons